HoChiak/whypy/README.md

 ><a name="scaler"></a>scaler (optional):
 * Type: Model Object or List of Model Objects
-   * Condition: Models must be callable with "fit", "transform" and "inverse_transform"
+   * Requirement: Models must be callable with "fit", "transform" and "inverse_transform"
    * If list of models is given, list must have same length as number k of combinations
 * Description: Models to scale observations before regression.